 Jo Cowen is an ex-Foster+ Partners Architect who went on to start her own design firm called Jo Cowen Architects.

 Shortly after starting the firm, she became frustrated with the type of project she was winning.
 She wanted the opportunity to work on big commercial projects but was only attracting small domestic projects.

 So she decided to change her strategy.
 Rather than wait for work to come to her she’d approach her ideal clients with an ‘option for mutual gain’.

 The strategy proved to be so successful that Jo Cowen now has a portfolio full of high-end commercial projects.

 Well, rather than focus on the design service… she focused on her client’s interests and then offered ‘options for mutual gain’ based on their interests… it’s that simple!

 So don’t wait until you get to the negotiation table!

-The real power of this strategy comes from offering ‘options for mutual gain’ in your fee proposal document… and that’s what we’ve been specializing in for over a decade.
+The real power of this strategy comes from offering ‘options for mutual gain’ in your fee proposal document… and that’s what we’ve training Architects to do for over a decade.

 To learn more about our approach and how we can help you win more work, higher fees, and fewer problems check out our FREE fee proposal mini-series: Fee Proposal Mini-Series: The 3 Biggest Fee Proposal Mistakes and How to Fix Them.